 Why Heat Helps

-Increased blood flow12 improves flexibility.
+Increased blood flow improves flexibility.

 Limits of Recovery